-A nephew of Tūsī, commonly known as Bābā Afḍal,4 continued the tradition of learning in the family, and left a number of works remarkable for their style and substance.5 He followed the lead of Avicenna and Nāṣir Khosrow in the attempt to write in as pure a Persian as was possible in his days; and he borrowed the terms which they had employed.
+A nephew of Tūsī, commonly known as Bābā Afdal,4 continued the tradition of learning in the family, and left a number of works remarkable for their style and substance.5 He followed the lead of Avicenna and Nāşir Khosrow in the attempt to write in as pure a Persian as was possible in his days; and he borrowed the terms which they had employed.
 Why he should have chosen to depart from the practice of his uncle in this respect is not clear.
 The effort is, however, deliberate and successful.
 Although he does not coin any new words himself, he arrives at a felicity of expression unusual among authors of philosophical works.
 There seems to have been some movement in his day to put various books of learning into Persian; and all that he wrote himself was in his mother-tongue; but that initiative suffered a setback not long after him.
 Some have found traces of Hermetism in his writings; and like Avicenna, with whose works he must have been quite familiar, whether in the original or through the commentaries of his uncle, he lays emphasis on the correspondence between celestial souls and angels.
 This was to become a popular theme in prose and poetry.
-His interest in translation made him produce a good rendering of Aristotle's De Anima from Arabic into Persian, probably for the first time, as well as some pseudo-Aristotelian treatises, like the Book of the Apple, which had become very popular in its Arabic version.
+His interest in translation made him produce a good rendering of Aristotle's De Anima from Arabic into Persian, probably for the first time,^I as well as some pseudo-Aristotelian treatises, like the Book of the Apple,2 which had become very popular in its Arabic version.
+Quib al-Dīn al-Shirāzī (d.
+1311), a contemporary and asso-ciate of Ṭūsī, also supposed to have been a nephew of Sa'dī the poet was primarily a physician though his interests extended

+1 Akhlāq Nāşirī.

-1 Akhlāq Nāṣirī.
-2 Taṣawwurāt, edit.
+2 Taşawwurāt, edit.
 Ivanow.

-3 Al-Adab al-Ṣaghīr.
+3 Al-Adab al-Şaghīr.

-4 Afdal el-Din Kāshānī.
-5 Cf. Muşannafāt Afdal el-Din . . ., edit.
+4 Afdal el-Dīn Kāshānī.

+5 Cf. Muşannafāt Afdal el-Dīn ..., edit.
 Mīnowī.